fleverest/elections.dtree/README.md

 dtree$vd <- TRUE
 samplePosterior(dtree, nElections = 100, nBallots = 2000)

-# Sample posterior probabilities of observing a given ballot under the posterior.
-b <- ballots[1]
-sampleMPP(dtree, n=100, ballot=b)

-# Reset to the prior, removing observed data.
-This is equivalent to creating
+# Reset the distribution to the prior, removing observed data.
+This is equivalent to
-# a new tree with the same parameters.
+# creating a new tree with the same parameters.
 reset(dtree)
 ```